 Finally, provide your contact information so that people can easily ask any other questions that may not be anticipated in your design.

-Crosstabs are useful visualizations for looking-up specific values when you know exactly what you’re looking for.
+Crosstabs are useful visualizations for looking up specific values when you know exactly what you’re looking for.
 Crosstabs are not the best visual style for quickly discovering trends and outliers.
 Figure 8.6 shows the poor use of a crosstab view.
 Even though the crosstab in view has been filtered for a specific dimension, vertical scrolling is still necessary in order to see all of the state values.

-There is also a lot of white space generated by the column headers for market and state in figure 8.6, this dashboard could be improved by creating a filter action from the bar chart that could restrict the market displayed in the bar chart to a single market, but even with a filter action for market, the crosstab would still require scrolling to see all the values.
+There is also a lot of white space generated by the column headers for market and state in figure 8.6, this dashboard could be improved by creating a filter action from the bar chart that could restrict the market displayed in the bar chart to a single market, but even with a filter action for the market, the crosstab would still require scrolling to see all the values.

 Figure 8.6: A poor use of a cross tab